jmurga/flexsweep/docs/introduction.rst

 The software is now able to estimate summary statistics in custom genomic center ranges as well as window sizes.
 Features vectors are now estimated in custom regions.

 We refactor the entire package, focusing on speed and traceability.
-The code was refactored and takes advantage of `Numba <https://numba.pydata.org/>`_ as much as possible for all the previous statistics except for nSL and iHS, which rely on scikit-allel functions.
+The code was refactored and takes advantage of `Numba <https://numba.pydata.org/>`_ as much as possible for all the previous statistics except for :math:`nS_{L}` and :math:`iHS`, which rely on scikit-allel functions.
 All the summary statistic outputs and feature vectors rely on `Polars DataFrames <https://pola.rs/>`_ to avoid the previous huge number of intermediate files and easily inspect outputs while reducing RAM consumption as much as possible.

 The new version included optimised versions of `iSAFE <https://doi.org/10.1038/nmeth.4606>`_, `DIND <https://doi.org/10.1371/journal.pgen.1000562>`_, hapDAF-o/s, Sratio, highfreq, lowfreq as well as the custom HAF and H12 as described in `Flex-sweep manuscript <https://doi.org/10.1093/molbev/msad139>`_.